ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/journey-to-my-new-career-working-after-work.md

 My motivation is currently:

+*   Enjoying my career

+*   Creating a better life for myself and my girlfriend

+*   Making more money

 ![](/images/blog-004\_04.png)

 I've been reading Atomic Habits by James Clear lately and the quote below (and at the top of this post) struck quite the chord with me.